Month: December 2015

 I already had a very nice Acer 27″ Monitor and this would work very well for the internet with facebook etc so all I needed was a decent editing monitor.
 After a quick conversation with another few friends the toss up was NEC or Eizo and the Eizo won the day.

-So thanks to Cambrian Photography for such great service I now have the amazing Eizo ColourEdge CG277 27″ Self Calibrating Monitor.
+I also upgraded to the amazing Eizo ColourEdge CG277 27″ Self Calibrating Monitor.

 The changeover was pain free and due to the fact I have my Lightroom and Photoshop on the cloud it was all very simple.